SyedABJ/SyedABJ/README.md

 - 👋 Hi, I’m @SyedABJ, a sophomore at NITK
-- 👀 I’m interested in VLSI,GPU AND IC DESIGN
+- 👀 I’m interested in VLSI and Hardware Software Co-Design
 - 🌱 I’m currently learning Computer Architecture,Analog and Digital Design
 - 💞️ I’m looking to collaborate on VLSI PROJECTS
 - 📫 How to reach me https://www.linkedin.com/in/syed-abubaker-bin-junaid-83526b23a